 State Management Explained: Redux, Zustand, Jotai & More

 State management remains one of the central architectural decisions in React applications.
-As React apps grow in complexity, managing shared state — whether global UI state, derived domain state, or async data — requires thoughtful choice of tools.
+As React apps grow in complexity, managing shared state โ whether global UI state, derived domain state, or async data โ requires thoughtful choice of tools.
 In 2025, the ecosystem offers a mature spectrum of libraries, from battle-tested Redux to lightweight modern alternatives like Zustand and Jotai.

 This article explains the core philosophies behind Redux, Zustand, and Jotai, compares them across key dimensions, and provides guidance on when to adopt which approach in real-world applications.

-We assume basic familiarity with React hooks and component state; here, we focus on **architectural trade-offs, performance characteristics, and practical patterns** for scalable front-end applications.
+We assume basic familiarity with React hooks and component state; here, we focus on architectural trade-offs, performance characteristics, and practical patterns for scalable front-end applications.
+If you're evaluating broader system design decisions, see microservices vs monoliths and event-driven architecture patterns .

 Why State Management Matters